George and Harold's Families

 - Money to Throw Away: He apparently has so much money that he even asks the boys to throw away two giant money bags as they leave.

 - Uncle Pennybags: Cash is a good man with a heart of 20K gold.
-He gets along greatly with the main heroes and has the patience of a saint when dealing with Krupp's insufferable antics.
+He gets along great with the main heroes and has the patience of a saint when dealing with Krupp's insufferable antics.

 A macho paintball promoter who has a great disdain for law and order.
 He's also Mr. Ree's estranged brother.